clarkehardy/geviewer/README.md

 For more information on how to construct a macro, refer to the [Geant4 documentation](https://geant4.web.cern.ch/docs/).
 Note that if you are running Geant4 on a remote machine over `ssh`, you will have to download the VRML files to view on your local computer, as GeViewer does not work over X11 forwarding.

 ### Safe mode
 By default, GeViewer relies on its own VRML parser to extract the meshes to be plotted, however this has only been tested on a small sample set of Geant4 simulation results.
 If you encounter file parsing errors, try using the `--safe-mode` command line argument (and create an issue to report the problem).
-This will use a VRML parsing tool from [`vtk`](https://vtk.org) which should be more robust, but which does not allow the program to distinguish trajectories, hits, and detector geometry.
+This will use a VRML parsing tool from [`vtk`](https://vtk.org) which should be more robust, but which does not allow the program to distinguish trajectories, step markers, and detector components.
 In this mode, some features will not be available.

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.